cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 ~~~
 {: .language-bash}

-Make sure the script is executable
+Make sure the script is executable.

 Before execturing the script, we need to set the user environment for Hopper.